 Global analysis for ultimate limit state design checks

 (1) The effects of the deformed geometry (second-order effects) shall be considered if they significantly increase the action effects or significantly modify the structural behaviour.
 The method of analysis and the ultimate limit state design checks should be carried out accordingly.
-See Figure 7.3 summarising the clauses below.
+See Figure 7.3 summarizing the clauses below.

 (2) Horizontal deformations due to soil and water load are not a second order effect.
 The additional moments due to the eccentricity of compression loads stemming from this deformation are a first order effect and should be considered in MEd.